-At least one PAX3 gene mutation has been identified in individuals with craniofacial-deafness-hand syndrome, a condition characterized by distinctive facial features, profound hearing loss, and abnormalities of the hand muscles that can restrict movement.
-The mutation replaces a single protein building block (amino acid) called asparagine with another amino acid called lysine at position 47 in the PAX3 protein (written as Asn47Lys or N47K).
-This mutation appears to affect the ability of the PAX3 protein to bind to DNA.
+At least one PAX3 gene variant (also known as a mutation) has been identified in individuals with craniofacial-deafness-hand syndrome, a condition characterized by distinctive facial features, profound hearing loss, and abnormalities of the hand muscles that can restrict movement.
+The variant replaces a single protein building block (amino acid) called asparagine with another amino acid called lysine at position 47 in the PAX3 protein (written as Asn47Lys or N47K).
+This variant appears to affect the ability of the PAX3 protein to bind to DNA.
 As a result, the PAX3 protein cannot control the activity of other genes and cannot direct the neural crest cells to form specialized tissues.
 A lack of specialization of neural crest cells leads to the impaired growth of craniofacial bones, nerve tissue, and muscles seen in craniofacial-deafness-hand syndrome.More About This Health Condition

-Several dozen PAX3 gene mutations have been identified in people with Waardenburg syndrome, a group of genetic conditions that can cause hearing loss and changes in coloring (pigmentation) of the hair, skin, and eyes.
-Specifically, PAX3 gene mutations can cause Waardenburg syndrome types I and III.
+PAX3 gene variants have been identified in people with Waardenburg syndrome, a group of genetic conditions that can cause hearing loss and changes in coloring (pigmentation) of the hair, skin, and eyes.
+Specifically, PAX3 gene variants can cause Waardenburg syndrome types I and III.

-A rearrangement of genetic material involving the PAX3 gene is associated with a cancer of muscle tissue called alveolar rhabdomyosarcoma, which typically affects adolescents and young adults.
+Rearrangements of genetic material involving the PAX3 gene are associated with a cancer of muscle tissue called alveolar rhabdomyosarcoma, which typically affects adolescents and young adults.
 This genetic change is somatic, which means that it is not inherited and occurs only in the cells that give rise to cancer.
-The rearrangement causes the PAX3 gene to be fused with the FOXO1A gene (also called FKHR) on chromosome 13.
-The fused PAX3-FOXO1A gene has an increased ability to activate genes involved in myogenesis and can prevent cell death.
+The rearrangements cause the PAX3 gene to be fused with another gene, most commonly the FOXO1A gene (also called FKHR) on chromosome 13.
+The protein produced from the fused PAX3-FOXO1A gene has an increased ability to activate genes involved in myogenesis and can prevent cell death.
 As a result, muscle cell growth becomes uncontrolled, which can lead to this cancer of muscle tissue.